FransBouma/InjectableGenericCameraSystem/Cameras/DMC5/ReadMe.md

 - Resolution scaling
 - Hud toggle
 - Aspect Ratio selection.
+- DoF removal in cutscenes.

+### Important: DirectX 11 only
+The tools only work with DirectX11 of the game.
+The game itself starts with DirectX 12 by default.
+To switch back to DirectX 11, please see [this guide](https://framedsc.github.io/GameGuides/devil_may_cry_5.htm).

 ### How to use
 Read the enclosed readme.txt for details, really!
 Run the game as **administrator** otherwise it won't work.